Talking about final wishes

 This conversation may need to include several people.
 For instance, if you’re having this conversation with a parent, you may need to include your siblings or your other parent.

 It’s ideal to have this conversation when the loved one when they are in good health.
 This makes the conversation easier and is less likely to upset your family.
-In this conversation, you want to assure your loved one that you are only trying to make the process easier when the time comes.
+In this conversation, you want to assure your loved one that you are only trying to make the process easier when the time comes and ensure that their services are what they want.

 When having this conversation, it’s important to have an open mind.
 What you want for your loved one and what they want for themselves could be different.
 It may be important that your loved one understands what you would like as well.